Pankaj Pushkar: Political career

 On 1 September 2015, he protested against his own party over their neglecting the demands of the people of his constituency on dengue deaths.
 Pushkar led a march to the Chief Minister of Delhi, Arvind Kejriwal's residence and protested.
-Pushkar attempted to meet the Chief Minister and hand over a memorandum but was stopped by the police and was not allowed to meet the Chief Minister.
+Pushkar attempted to meet the Chief Minister and hand over a memorandum but was prevented by the police from doing so.
 He also accused the government of not being sensitive to backward castes.

 On 18 October 2015, Pushkar accused the Delhi government of "suppressing" his voice in the Assembly and said there were "permanent barricades" between the ministers and the public in the capital.